 - 1. Air inlet with air inlet filter. - 2.
-Turbine module for ambient air. - The check valve prevents the gas to flow backwards. - 4.
-Gas inlet for O2. - 5.
-The gas module for O_2 regulates the O_2 gas flow. - 6.
-The flow meter measures the gas flow. - The pressure of the mixed gas delivered to the patient is measured by the inspiratory pressure transducer.
+Turbine module for ambient air. - The check valve prevents the gas to flow backwards. - Gas inlet for O2. - 5.
+The gas module for O2 regulates the O2 gas flow. - 6.
+The flow meter measures the gas flow. - The pressure of the gas delivered to the patient is measured by the inspiratory pressure transducer.
 The transducer is protected by a bacterial filter. - The O2 cell measures the oxygen concentration.
 The O2 cell is protected by a bacterial/viral filter. - 9.
-The inspiratory channel delivers the mixed gas to the patient circuit inspiratory tubing and contains a safety valve.
+The inspiratory channel delivers gas to the patient circuit inspiratory tubing and contains a safety valve.

-- 10. Expiratory inlet, which contains a moisture trap. - 11.
-The gas flow through the expiratory channel is measured by ultrasonic transducers. - 12.
-The pressure of the gas delivered to the patient is measured by the expiratory pressure transducer.
-The transducer is protected by a bacterial filter. - 13.
-The expiratory valve regulates the pressure in the patient circuit. - 14.
-The gas flow from the patient circuit leaves the ventilator system via the exhaust port.
+- 10. The expiratory inlet in the expiratory cassette contains a moisture trap. - The ultrasonic transducers in the expiratory cassette measure the outgoing gas flow. - 12.
+The expiratory pressure transducer in the expiratory cassette measures the pressure in the patient circuit.
+The transducer is protected by a bacterial filter. - The expiratory valve in the expiratory cassette regulates the pressure in the patient circuit. - 14.
+Exhaust port.